-- (a) The importance of the HKFI on the local insurance scene cannot be overstated.
-An important objective of the HKFI is to promote and advance the common interests of insurers and reinsurers transacting business in Hong Kong.
-As a major influence in the self-regulatory process, the HKFI has numerous areas of activity. - (b) According to its Mission Statement, the HKFI exists to promote insurance to the people of Hong Kong and build consumer confidence in the industry by encouraging the highest standards of ethics and professionalism amongst its members. - (c) The HKFI established the Insurance Agents Registration Board ('IARB') in January 1993 to perform the dual role of registering insurance agents and their Responsible Officers and Technical Representatives, and of handling complaints against insurance agents or their Responsible Officers or Technical Representatives, pursuant to the Code of Practice for the Administration of Insurance Agents (see 5.2.2 below).
+- (a) This organisation has already been mentioned, but the importance of the HKFI on the local insurance scene cannot be overstated.
+An important objective of the HKFI is to promote and advance the common interests of insurers and reinsurers transacting business in Hong Kong.. - (b) According to its Mission Statement, the HKFI exists to promote insurance to the people of Hong Kong and build consumer confidence in the industry by encouraging the highest standards of ethics and professionalism amongst its members. - (c) In the past, the HKFI also ran a self-regulatory organisation ('SRO') named the 'Insurance Agents Registration Board' ('IARB'), which was established in January 1993.
+The IARB used to perform the dual role of registering insurance agents and their Responsible Officers and Technical Representatives, and of handling complaints against insurance agents or their Responsible Officers or Technical Representatives, pursuant to the Code of Practice for the Administration of Insurance Agents.
+However, the IARB ceased to perform any self-regulatory functions on 23 September 2019 when the Insurance Authority took over the regulation of insurance intermediaries from all three SROs (see 5.2 below).